MissouriMRR/paracord/README.md

 Information about how to install for your platform can be found [here](https://docs.docker.com/install/).

+If you're not running Linux, good luck.
-On Windows and MacOS you will need to install Docker Desktop.
+On Windows (Enterprise or Pro Edition) and MacOS you will need to install Docker Desktop.
+Docker Desktop is not supported on Windows 10 Home Edition.
+You can use [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) instead.

 ## Usage